Insurgency in Khyber Pakhtunkhwa: Militant targeting of tribes

-Fighting for the NATO supply lines
+Fighting for NATO supply lines

 On 19 October 2008, the news media began to broadcast the news of Pakistan Army troops, led by an army lieutenant, being locked in a fierce battle with foreign militants to keep open the line routes to NATO forces in Afghanistan.
 For several months, the foreign militants had been trying to either attack or seal off the supply routes.
 The army battle reports indicated that the local commander, Mohammad Tariq al-Fridi, had seized terrain around the 1 mi Kohat Tunnel.
 The military intelligence reports had held al-Fridi responsible for coordinated suicide bomb attacks and rocket strikes against convoys emerging from it.
 The TTP spokesman, Maulvi Omar, claimed that his foreign fighters would lay down their arms if the Pakistan Army ceased intense fighting.
 The military refused his offers and a tactical military operation was launched to secure the tunnel routes after TTP seized five trucks carrying weapons and ammunition.
 They held the tunnel for a week before they were driven out in fierce fighting with the military.
 Since then, Tariq and his men have returned several times to attack convoys, in a response, the army launched its latest onslaught after a suicide bomb attack at one of its bases near the tunnel six weeks ago.
 In a massive manhunt operation, Tariq was killed along with hundreds of militants while trying to flee the battle in a combat air operation.
 The operation ended with five civilians were killed and 45 were injured, including 35 soldiers, when a pickup truck packed with explosives was driven into a checkpoint.

 On 11 November 2008, another group of militants attacked two convoys at the Khyber Pass capturing 13 trucks which were headed for Afghanistan.
 One convoy was from the United Nations World Food Programme and was carrying wheat.
 The second was intended for NATO troops and one of the captured trucks was carrying with it two U.S. military Humvees, which were also seized.

 On 8 December 2008, the militants torched more than 160 vehicles destined for US-led troops in Afghanistan.
 The militants attacked the Portward Logistic Terminal (PTL) in the northern city of Peshawar at around 02:30 am, destroying its gate with a rocket-propelled grenade and shooting dead a guard.
 They then set fire to about 100 vehicles, including 70 Humvees, which shipping documents showed were being shipped to the US-led coalition forces and the Afghan National Army.
 At the same time, militants torched about 60 more vehicles at the nearby Faisal depot, which like Portward is on the ring road around Peshawar, where convoys typically stop before heading for the Khyber Pass.
 On 3 February 2009, the militant group again blew up a bridge at the Khyber Pass, temporarily cutting a major supply line for Western troops in Afghanistan.
 After the attack supplies along the route had been halted "for the time being", according to NATO.